Death Race (franchise): Alien franchise

 In Death Race 2 (2010) and Death Race 3: Inferno (2013), the character R. H. Weyland (played by Ving Rhames), is the founder of the Weyland Corporation, the company who owns the Terminal Island Penitentiary from the 2008 film.
-The company is mentioned in the remake series, an allusion to the Alien franchise (despite the involvement of Paul W. S. Anderson, who is the director of Alien vs. Predator (2004), who also directed Death Race and co-wrote the 2008 film's prequels).
+The company is mentioned in the remake series, an allusion to the Alien franchise (despite the involvement of Paul W. S. Anderson, who is the director of Alien vs. Predator (2004), who also directed Death Race and co-wrote the 2008 film's prequels and its 2018 sequel Death Race: Beyond Anarchy).
+In Alien: Augmented Reality Survival Manual, there is a reference to Weyland-Yutani running prison-based racing circuits, calling back to Death Race.

 Television

 The 2017 TV show Blood Drive also draws from the Death Race series.
 Instead of killing people to earn points, people are sacrificed to the cars' engines, which have been modified to run off human blood.